2,000-Year-Old Roman Wooden Bridge Unearthed in Switzerland

 The earliest fragments of the bridge were dated to around 40 B.C., indicating it was constructed shortly after the Roman conquest of the Celtic Helvetii.
 The latest parts of the structure were dated to A.D.
 369, during the reign of Emperor Valentinian I. This means the bridge was continuously used for over 400 years, as reported by Arkeonews.

 Before the arrival of the Romans, the Swiss plateau was inhabited by the Celtic Helvetii tribe.
-In 58 B.C., Julius Caesar defeated them in the Battle of Bibracte, after which these lands gradually became integrated into the Roman world, fully joining the empire by 15 B.C.
-To strengthen their northern border, the Romans began actively constructing roads, military outposts, and cities in this territory.
+In 58 B.C., Julius Caesar defeated them in the Battle of Bibracte, after which the region gradually became integrated into the Roman world, fully joining the empire by 15 B.C.
+To strengthen their northern border, the Romans began actively constructing roads, military outposts, and cities in the territory.

 The bridge stood near the gates of Petinesca, a Roman city close to modern-day Studen.
-This strategically significant infrastructure played an important role in the process of Romanization.
+This strategically significant infrastructure played an important role in Romanization.
 It connected settlements, military camps, and trade routes, facilitating the spread of Roman authority and commerce deep into Celtic territory.

 Unique Finds in the Zihl River

-At the site of the ancient river, archaeologists discovered a remarkable number of ancient Roman .
-Among them were nails for shoes, horseshoes, axes, parts of harnesses, fishing tridents, keys, and coins.
+At the site of the ancient river, archaeologists discovered a remarkable number of ancient Roman artifacts.
+Among them were shoe nails, horseshoes, axes, parts of harnesses, fishing tridents, keys, and coins.

-One of the most astonishing discoveries was a large wooden and iron carpenter’s plane, which has been exceptionally well-preserved due to the moist soil and lack of oxygen.
+One of the most astonishing discoveries was a large wooden and iron carpenter’s plane, which has been exceptionally well-preserved because of the moist soil and lack of oxygen.
 Such tools are rarely found intact.

-A plane carved from a solid piece of wood
+A plane carved from a single piece of wood.

 Scientists expect that after conservation, the discovered artifacts will provide more valuable information about daily life in Roman Switzerland—from craftsmanship and agriculture to travel and trade.

-Interestingly, the excavations did not halt construction.
-The research team worked during a scheduled break, allowing for the preservation of this historical monument while keeping the construction timeline on track.
+The excavations did not halt construction: the research team worked during a scheduled break, allowing for the preservation of this historical monument while keeping the construction timeline on track.